feathersui/feathersui-website/website/docs/haxe-openfl/radio.md

 radio.paddingLeft = 8.0;
 ```

-The icon may be positioned on any side of the radio's text.
+The icon may be positioned on any side of the radio’s text.
 For instance, the following example moves the icon above the text, so that the icon and text are stacked vertically.

 ```haxe
 radio.iconPosition = TOP;